Pritam918/Networking-Labs/CCNA/9. NAT(Network Address Translation)/README.md

 ## Objective

-Configure Static NAT on a Cisco router to translate an inside local private IP address into an inside global IP address and verify end-to-end connectivity.
+Configure Static NAT on a Cisco router and verify IP address translation and end-to-end connectivity between an inside host and an outside network.

 ## Topology